-- 5.19 Across the four settlements there is a variety of building styles.
+5.20 Across the four settlements there is a variety of building styles.
 Materials used are Herefordshire sandstone, traditional red brick, black and white timber frames, Welsh slate or tiled roofs, thatched roofs, predominately two storey, detached farmhouses, smaller cottages mainly older and historic buildings with modern buildings reflecting the same style.
-There is a fairly dispersed settlement pattern with a high proportion of detached buildings set back from the roadside in large plots and densities are comparatively low, even within the settlements. - 5.20 Steering Group please describe in more detail each of the settlements describe traditional and modern groups of buildings size, height, whether set back in gardens or terraced cottages, large farmhouses, materials etc. We need to insert these descriptions either in the main text or as an appendix if v detailed.
-Also take photos.
+There is a fairly dispersed settlement pattern with a high proportion of detached buildings set back from the roadside in large plots and densities are comparatively low, even within the settlements.